kundan7kumar/Algorithm_Challenge/2Pointer/README.md

                                     Two Pointer Technique
 ## Two Pointers

-Optimization on some bruteforce approches in certain condition.
+Optimization on some bruteforce approaches in certain condition.

 Generalize approach: